microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partners-billing-api-overview.md

 The partner billing API is defined in the OData subnamespace `microsoft.graph.partners.billing`.

 > [!NOTE]
-> Daily-rated usage normally takes 24 hours to appear in the Microsoft Partner Center or to be accessed through the API.
+> Daily-rated usage normally takes 24 hours to appear in the Microsoft Partner Center or to be available through the API.

 ## Authorization